opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 To add project-specific notification settings, first click on **+ Add setting for project** and select a project.

 Once you do so, you will see a table with a column for that project and and the same three sections (Participating, Date alerts, Non-participating) as your overall notification settings.
 You can now select and unselect any number of options from this list for more specific project-level notification settings.

-NOTE: UPDATE SCREENSHOT!
-THERE IS STILL A BUG IN THIS SCREENSHOT (I.E. WATCHER)

 ![Text](Notification-settings-12.4-projectSpecific.png)